Larabee0/VECS/README.md

 For shaders I am just rendering white with direction lights and

 ## Performance anayslsis
+### Generation
+The largest performance bottle neck according to visual studio cpu performance profiler is the raisemesh function (blue) which occupied 46% of total cpu time for loading the shape.

+The rest is taken up by the subdivison system (green & orange), which turns the simple shape loaded from disk into a high geometry count shape for terrain generation.
+Most of the subdividers times is spen on simplifySubdivison (green), which merges duplicate vertices.
+Looking in here most of the cost comes from dictionary oeprations, account for a combined 18% of total cpu time, where the hole simplify subdivsion method call takes 19.82%
+In both cases for the green and orange sections show a low self time to total cpu time ratio.
+This indicates the cost of the method is low, but it is being called a lot.
+These operation would benefit from parallelisation then.
+In both cases this makes sense, as they are mostly memory copy operations.

+Looking at hte blue area, the results are similar to teh subdivide, a relatively low self time but high total time.
+Indicating the actual cost to run raise mesh once is small, it is just being called a lot.
+Digging into raise mesh, the noise filter Evaluate calls are what occupy a vast majority of the total cpu time for this method, and within these the noise3Dgrad.snoise operation is the big cost.
+This is the simplex noise algorithim.
+Once again like the subdivider, this whole operation would benefit from parallisation.

+In both cases, parallising these operations is relatively simple.
+For Raise Mesh it is as simple as turning the vertex Evaluation for loop into a parallel for.
+For the subdivider, the subdivide operation is also simply parallised in the same way, as the size and therefore indices of the index and vertex buffers can be pre-calcuated.
+The simplfy operation is more complex as it involes a dictionary, which is not a thread-safe collection.
+Lucky something called a concurrent dictionary exists which is, but several parallel operations and steps will be needed still.

+### Frame Rendering
+Starting in off with the compiler in release mode, the entity world OnUpdate method took 49% of cpu time, and we can see it was the LocalToWorldSystem OnUpdate that is responsible for that.
+In release mode we can't see what exactly is taking most of the time.
+Another 47% of total cpu time is taken up by the presentation system, specifically the TexturelessRenderSystem OnPresent call, which is where all the meshes are bound and drawn.
+Similar to the LocalToWorldSystem, exactly what is taking time isn't shown in release compiler mode.

+Switching to the debug compiler to see whats taking so long, the LocalToWorld and presentation swap places as the presentation system raises from 47% of total time to 60%, with LocalToWorld falling proportionally to 37% they are still the two main bottlenecks.
+#### Presentation
+Looking at the presentation system first, the two major hogs are the GetComponent<T> (24% of total time) and the material bind and draw method (22% of total time).
+GetComponent (Cyan) we can see that its the Type.get guid incurring the the bulk of the cost at 23.78% of total time.
+This is quite signficiant and could be easily improved by not calling get component id.

+Next looking at the bind and draw (Green), we can see its external vulkan calls bind & draw incuring the cost.
+Nothing I can do to improve that other than providing smaller meshes.

+#### LocalToWorld
+Highlighted in cyan, we can see the main bottlenecks are once again get component id, taking a combined 29.76% of total cpu time and local to world is taking 31.65% of total.
+The camera system takes 6.05%, which accounts for pretty much all of the world OnUpdate (37.77%)

+#### Improvements to make
+The top thing to look at for frame rendering right now is GetComponentId.
+The way this works now is it gets the Type class of the component type, and computes the Type GUID.
+It seems this quite an expensive operation in C#, finding a way around needing to get the component id or using a differenet more efficient method of identifiying component types to lookup.

 - Subdivision takes a long time for each face
 - Generation takes a long time
 - Normal calculation takes a long time